 This story, a combined version of the three short films, invites the audience to listen to Elders, artists and staff from three Aboriginal community controlled art centres as they share the vital role they play in keeping their Elders strong and connected.
 Read more

-A/Prof Frances Batchelor is the Director of Clinical Gerontology and a Research Lead for the Melbourne Ageing Research Collaboration.
+A/Prof Frances Batchelor is a Principal Research Fellow and Director of the Clinical Gerontology Division.
+She is also a Research Lead for the Melbourne Ageing Research Collaboration.
 Her PhD was on falls prevention after stroke.
 Her research interests are falls prevention, balance and gait, healthy ageing, the role of technology in ageing, and health and aged care practice.
 Read more

 AVERTO is a language translation app for older adults from culturally and linguistically diverse (CALD) backgrounds, developed to allow real-time voice to voice, text and pre-set translation.
 Read more